 Benefit # 3: Organic Assures the “Functionality” of Functional Food

-A functional food is any healthy food item that due to its nutritional content, serves a specific function when it comes to promoting good health.
-For instance, salmon and walnuts both fall into the functional food category because they contain a high amount of omega-3 fatty acids, which help to support cardio vascular health.
-Although many healthy food items, including most fruits and vegetables, fall into the functional food category, the use of pesticides and herbicides, genetic engineering and other factory farming techniques can transform these otherwise extremely healthy food items into a product that is lower in nutrients (some functional nutrients are lost altogether) and that can actually harm your health.
+Although many healthy food items, including most fruits and vegetables, fall into the functional food category, the use of pesticides and herbicides, genetic engineering, and other factory farming techniques can transform these otherwise extremely healthy food items into a product that is lower in nutrients (some functional nutrients are lost altogether), and that can actually harm your health.

-It would take more than a novel to cover all of the damage that intensive factory farming causes to the environment.
-In short, factory farming results in the following: damaged and less varied wildlife, less crop diversity, damaged and nutrient depleted soils, higher risk for famine during droughts, and polluted groundwater, not to mention the fact that it contributes to global warming.
+It would take more than a novel to cover all the damage that intensive factory farming causes to the environment.
+In short, factory farming results in the following: damaged and less varied wildlife, less crop diversity, damaged and nutrient-depleted soils, higher risk for famine during droughts, and polluted groundwater, not to mention the fact that it contributes to global warming.

 Benefit # 5: It Tastes Better